History of the Kuomintang cultural policy: Later policies (1960–1990)

 By the latter half of Chiang Ching-kuo's rule, the state shifted to a more positive role in facilitating cultural life.
 Taiwan's economic development pushed Taiwan into the global market and American-Taiwanese cooperation shifted from a political to an economic partnership.
 The KMT started moving from an ideological and coercive cultural policy of terror and assassination to the more mundane works of the Chiang Ching-kuo Foundation, a foundation dedicated to providing monetary support for academic and cultural research.

-Despite originally trying to limit cosmopolitanism, by the late 1980s the KMT promoted it in an effort to diffuse the growing "localization" movement (Lin 2002:219-227).
+Despite originally trying to limit cosmopolitanism, by the late 1980s the KMT promoted it in an effort to diffuse the growing "localization" movement.
 The availability of international culture provided open space for cultural discourse and criticism.
 In another surprising move to combat localism, the KMT reversed decades of policy against "contact with the "mainland" and allowed Taiwanese tourists to visit with the goal to confirm the KMT maxims, "Taiwanese are ethnically Chinese" and "Communism is bad."
 Nevertheless, localism in Taiwan became an accepted discourse on Taiwan.
 Press censorship continued through much of the 70's and 80's as banned books and bookstores were shut down by Garrison Command.
-The strict nationalized cultural policies of the KMT became the target of the "tang wai" political opposition, which favored and often equally rigid cultural policy to counter the KMT.
+The strict nationalized cultural policies of the KMT became the target of the "tangwai" political opposition, which favored and often equally rigid cultural policy to counter the KMT.
 The political opposition promoted an, often ethnocentric, cultural policy, which sought to mobilize ethnic Taiwanese against the KMT's ruling ethnic minority and sought to revive and accentuate their own version of Taiwanese culture.